isomerpages/moe-northbrookssec/_curriculum/Physical Education Department.md

 ##### Post Exam Activities

 Brooksians are often exposed to the activity of Orienteering during Post-Exam Activities period.
-They are brought to many parks around Singapore, such as Sembawang, Bishan and Jurong Lake Park to experience navigating in those new settings.
+They are brought to many parks around Singapore, such as Sembawang, Bishan and Jurong Lake Park to experience navigating in those new settings.&nbsp;